ARMmbed/mbed-os-5-docs/docs/refs/api/security/uvisor.md

 ```
 >>>

-The mbed CLI tools automatically fetch the mbed codebase.
+The Mbed CLI tools automatically fetch the Mbed codebase.
 By default, Git tracks your code changes, so you can push your application to a Git server if you want to.